zaid-kamil/Conductor/README.md

               |  Conductor Components
 ------|------------------------------
 __Controller__ | The Controller is the View wrapper that will give you all of your lifecycle management features.
 Think of it as a lighter-weight and more predictable Fragment alternative with an easier to manage lifecycle.
-__Router__ | The Router is responsible for handling navigation and the backstack.
-Controllers are pushed and popped in order to display and remove them.
+__Router__ | A Router implements navigation and backstack handling for Controllers.
+Router objects are attached to Activity/containing ViewGroup pairs.
+Routers do not directly render or push Views to the container ViewGroup, but instead defer this responsibility to the ControllerChangeHandler specified in a given transaction.
-__ControllerChangeHandler__ | ControllerChangeHandlers are responsible for performing the logic associated with pushing or popping Controllers.
-The most common implementation of these will be to animate between Controllers.
+__ControllerChangeHandler__ | ControllerChangeHandlers are responsible for swapping the View for one Controller to the View of another.
+They can be useful for performing animations and transitions between Controllers.
+Several default ControllerChangeHandlers are included.
 __ControllerTransaction__ | Transactions are used to define data about adding Controllers.
 RouterControllerTransactions are used to push a Controller to a Router with specified ControllerChangeHandlers, while ChildControllerTransactions are used to add child Controllers.

 ## Getting Started